csc-training/intro-to-dl/day2/README.md

 #### Extracurricular:

-1. First copy training data to local SSD on the compute node and read it from there in your script.
-On Puhti request for local storage in your Slurm script and copy data to compute node `$LOCAL_SCRATCH`.
-See https://docs.csc.fi/#computing/running/creating-job-scripts/#local-storage for more information
+1. Use local storage in Puhti to speed up disk access.
+See [run-lscratch.sh](run-lscratch.sh), which copies the dogs-vs-cats dataset to `$LOCAL_SCRATCH`, and try for example with [tf2-dvc-cnn-simple.py](tf2-dvc-cnn-simple.py).
+Also, see https://docs.csc.fi/#computing/running/creating-job-scripts/#local-storage for more information.
 2. Experiment with Horovod to implement multi-GPU training.
 See [run-hvd.sh](run-hvd.sh) and [tf2-dvc-cnn-simple-hvd.py](tf2-dvc-cnn-simple-hvd.py).
 (Horovod is not working in Puhti with PyTorch yet.)

 ## Setup